Uways al‑Qarani: Shrine

 Uways al-Qarani Mosque in Raqqa (now in Syria) is his burial site, as he died during the Battle of Siffin there.
 It was destroyed by the ISIS in 2013, and is currently awaiting reconstruction.
 Also buried in the shrine was the Sahabi Ammar ibn Yasir.

+There is also a shrine for him in Mosul, known as the Sultan Wais Mosque.